Sigfried/merki/README.md

-MERKI: The Medication Extraction and Reconciliation Knowledge Instrument
+MERKI
 =====
+### The Medication Extraction and Reconciliation Knowledge Instrument

 Copyright 2007 Sigfried Gold
 This file is part of MERKI.
 MERKI is free software: you can redistribute it and/or modify it